 The burden of proof also lies on companies with legitimate and authentic certification markings to present to the purchasing managers, how they need to protect their respective organizations from those companies who have fake CE certifications.

-CoVID-19 has understandably increased the demand for medical devices.
-And the government has increased funding to support both government-run and private hospitals so they can meet the surge in sick patients and take care of what needs to be done.
+CoVID-19 has understandably increased the demand for medical devices like patient monitors, ECG, EMG machines, pulse oximeters, etc. And the government has increased funding to support both government-run and private hospitals so they can meet the surge in sick patients and take care of what needs to be done.

 This demand has brought many new players to the market, but unfortunately, this includes companies that have landed with fake CE certifications and are getting away with it.